Career Development Food Safety

 When the pandemic first hit, one of the immediate changes restaurants had to make was reducing physical contact between staff and customers.
 This gave rise to contactless payment options, such as mobile payments, online payments, and "tap and go" cards, which not only reduced contact but also helped to facilitate faster service.

-These options have become popular and have since been adopted by many restaurants and cafes.
-Even now, contactless payments can be a convenient option that allows customers to pay faster and reduces the burden on staff to manage cash transactions.
+These options are popular and have been adopted by many restaurants and cafes.
+Contactless payments are a convenient option that allows customers to pay faster and reduces the burden on staff to manage cash transactions.

-This allowed restaurants to better manage customer expectations, especially during peak times that would typically be crowded.
+These systems allow restaurants to better manage customer expectations, especially during peak times where establishments are crowded.
 Using software that allows customers to reserve their tables online can save time and effort for both customers and restaurant staff, streamlining the process.

-As an alternative to traditional physical menus, digital menus, or options for online ordering have also become a popular option for many restaurants.
-Not only are they more hygienic, but they are also more customizable and can offer additional functionality for customers.
+As an alternative to traditional physical menus, digital menus or options for online ordering are a popular option for many restaurants.
+Not only are they more hygienic, but they’re also more customizable and can offer additional functionality for customers.
 In many cases, switching to digital menus can also save restaurants a significant amount of money.

 Digital menus can be updated quickly, include images of menu items, allow for easier customization, and can be accessed by customers on their mobile devices.
 All of these features can help restaurants improve the customer experience while reducing unnecessary contact with staff.